 Bitcoin prices have been a rollercoaster ride over the past several years.
 Some investors have realized significant windfalls and others have experienced losses.
-In either case, it’s important to properly account for these Bitcoin tax gains and losses to ensure that you remain on the right side of the law and potentially realize tax deductions.
+In either case, it’s important to properly account for your bitcoin taxes to ensure that you remain on the right side of the law and potentially realize tax deductions.

-In this article, we will take a look at how the IRS treats Bitcoin and how to include Bitcoin tax gains and losses in your tax return to avoid any problems and realize benefits.Bitcoin prices have been a rollercoaster ride over the past several years.
-Whether you’ve experienced gains or losses, it’s important to get your taxes in order.
-Click To Tweet
+In this article, we will take a look at how the IRS treats Bitcoin and other cryptocurrencies and how to include Bitcoin tax gains and losses in your tax return to avoid any problems!

-You must pay federal income tax on any gains realized upon the exchange of Bitcoin for U.S. dollars, euros, virtual currencies or other assets.
+Bitcoin owners are regulated to pay federal income tax on Bitcoin, i.e., any capital gains realized upon the exchange of Bitcoin for U.S. dollars, euros, virtual currencies, or other assets.
 In practice, this means that you must compute the fair market value and cost basis to determine the gain or loss on the transaction.
 The cost basis is especially important to track because you may owe tax on the entire proceeds without any accurate cost basis.

-- Ordinary Income: Ordinary income taxes apply when the Bitcoin is not a capital asset.
+- Ordinary Income: Ordinary income taxes apply when Bitcoin is not a capital asset.
 For example, a retailer that accepts Bitcoin or a consultant paid in Bitcoin would report any gains as ordinary income.

 - Capital Gains: Capital gains taxes apply when the Bitcoin is held as a capital asset, like a stock or bond.
 For example, an investor that believes Bitcoin prices will rise might have purchased Bitcoin a few years ago and sold it at a profit.